-The FCPS Pre-Kindergarten program is a state-funded program for 4 year olds who meet the following eligibility requirements:
+The FCPS Pre-Kindergarten program is a state-funded program for four-year olds who meet the following eligibility requirements:

 - Child must be four years old on or before September 1st of the current school year

 - Child must reside in Frederick County